osankur/CircAG/README.md

   we use `tck-reach`, and `tck-liveness`
 - [spot](https://spot.lre.epita.fr/)

-  we use `ltlfilt`
+  we use `ltlfilt` and `ltl2tgba`

-Once you have all this, execute the following in `lib` directory
+Once you have all this, execute the following in `lib` directory.
+This installs the provided hoaf parser library into the maven repository.

     mvn install:install-file -Dfile=jhoafparser-1.1.1.jar -DgroupId=jhoafparser -DartifactId=jhoafparser -Dversion=1.1.1 -Dpackaging=jar -DgeneratePom=true

-and type in the main directory
+Then run the following in the main directory

     sbt assembly

-This should create the fat executable jar target/scala-3*/CircAG.jar.
+This will create a fat executable jar target/scala-3*/CircAG.jar.

 ### Samples2LTL
 To check out the samples2LTL submodule, and test it, run: